firebase/functions-samples/spotify-auth/README.md

 Create and setup the Firebase project:
  1. Create a Firebase project using the [Firebase Developer Console](https://console.firebase.google.com).
- 1. Enable Billing on your Firebase project by switching to the **Blaze** or **Flame** plan, this is currently needed to be able to perform HTTP requests to external services from a Cloud Function.
+ 1. Enable Billing on your Firebase project by switching to the **Blaze** plan, this is currently needed to be able to perform HTTP requests to external services from a Cloud Function.
 See the [pricing](https://firebase.google.com/pricing/) page for more details.

 Create and provide a Service Account's credentials:
  1. Create a Service Accounts file as described in the [Server SDK setup instructions](https://firebase.google.com/docs/server/setup#add_firebase_to_your_app).